TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-datasync-loginfailedonprem.md

 4. Update the credentials
 5. Test Connection and Save

-In case the failing task is Sync, please review the credentials for the hub also:<br>
+In case the failing task is Sync, please also review the credentials for the hub:<br>
 1. In [Azure Portal](https://portal.azure.com), navigate to the hub database
 2. Select "Sync to other databases"
 3. Select the sync group